Farms

 To meet the growing demand throughout the region for fresh, local food, Scenic Hudson partners with farmers to conserve their fields and orchards — enabling them to grow their operations, sustaining the agricultural economies of rural communities, supporting the growing agri-tourism and farm-to-table movements, and maintaining an essential part of our region’s heritage and scenic beauty.

 To achieve our successes, we also depend on support from fellow land trusts as well as state and federal funding.
-Since 1992, we have conserved 18,000 acres on more than 125 family farms in six counties.
+Since 1992, we have conserved over 21,000 acres on more than 145 farms in six counties.
 We pioneered a “critical-mass” approach — conserving clusters of farms in communities whose prosperity depends on agriculture.
+This effort has put more than $70 million into the hands of Hudson Valley farmers.
+Learn more about the Farms and Food for Life initiative here.

 In addition, we have developed an innovative, collaborative strategy, a foodshed conservation plan to ramp up farmland protection in the region, critical for meeting the growing demand for healthy, local food.
 And we’re currently exploring ways to encourage farmers across the valley to embrace regenerative agriculture — methods that not only reduce a farm’s carbon footprint but make its soils more productive and climate-resilient.